 Tokyo Disney Resort (TDR) is home to two world class theme parks and rests just a few miles outside of one of the grandest cities in the world.
 Traveling there from the U.S. can be intimidating and we’re often asked about the differences between the parks here and there.
 With that in mind, it’s time to start a new mini-series about that very topic.
 We started this series with how TDR is different from a culture standpoint, affecting how guests might act inside of the parks.
+I also dove into the obvious differences in traveling to Tokyo rather than the domestic parks.
 Today we move on to how the parks are different in a physical sense, mainly focusing on Tokyo Disneyland and how it differs from other castle parks.

 Similarly to the first post in this series, I’m not going to get into every single difference that Tokyo Disney Resort offers.
 You’re all probably used to long blog posts from this site but that would be too long.
 Also, there are changes that I simply don’t think will move the needle in one way or another for you and don’t for me.
 A deep dive into how the Tomorrowland stores are shifted 30 feet to the left of where Magic Kingdom would have them (I just made this up) does not sound all that fun to write and I can’t imagine it would be fun to read.
 Instead, I’ll stick with the major differences and add in my commentary from there.
 As I said, much of this post will focus on Tokyo Disneyland but let’s talk about the elephant in the room first.